3DPrintingMods/KIC_Steppers_Motors/readme.md

 # KIC - Keep it Cool

-Aluminum CNC blocks for wather cooling Nema 17s and 14s.
+Aluminum CNC blocks for wather cooling Nema 17s and 14s, and the best thing: it is open source!

 <p align="center">
   <img src="images/image1.png">